How Often Should Grass Be Cut?

 When should you mow your lawn?

 Most types of grasses only need to be mowed during the summer season, unless you live in the south where grass will grow all year.
 On the other hand, cool-season type grasses need mowing in the fall and spring season as well.
 You should leave the grass clipping on the ground to fertilize the lawn until they are not heavy and wet.
 Clipping can consist of nitrogen from 3% to 4% and potassium around from 2.5% to 3.5%.

 It is determined by the rate of growth of the grass of your lawn and also the desired height that you want in your lawn.
 In growing season mowing once in a week is sufficient and in other seasons once in an alternate week is enough to maintain your lawn healthy.

 You should follow one-third rule:

 If you are cutting the grass too short, then it may stress the grass of your lawn because excessive cutting can remove the nutrients making part of the grass that will make your grass brown.
-The best way to cut the grass is to cut the grass is only 1/3 of its length at once.
-Do it on a regular basis but never cut your lawn more than that at once.
+The best way to cut the grass is only 1/3 of its length at once.
+Do it regularly but never cut your lawn more than that at once.

 What should be the ideal height of your lawn?

 You need to make ensure that grass is tall enough in height to be mowed because too much cutting weakens the root system that is very important for the fertilizers and water absorption.
 This may lead to unhealthy lawn unless you fill the lawn with excessive fertilizers and water.
 The height that is ideal for the grass of your lawn is around 3 to 3.5 inches to maintain the health of the lawn.